high-fiber-oats/animated-journey/README.md

-# animated-journey
+# High Fiber Oats
-Starting my coding journey by attempting my first website.
-This website will provide the user with a base idea of my existence as a professional, as well as a glimpse into my aspirations in life.
+## Profile Page
+Starting my coding journey with a website that describes who I am and what I want out of this experience.